 Prior to becoming a headline music artist, he was reconnaissance officer in the Life Guards regiment of the British Army and served under NATO during the 1999 Kosovo War.

-From birth in a military hospital in Tidworth, to Harrow School, to Aerospace Manufacturing Engineering, to the Royal Military Academy Sandhurst, to The Household Cavalry, to Kosovo, to Buckingham Palace, to a recording studio in Los Angeles.
-How did James get from there to here?
+From being born in a military hospital in Hampshire, to attending Harrow School (gaining A-levels in physics, chemistry, and economics), studying Aerospace Manufacturing Engineering and attending the Royal Military Academy Sandhurst, to joining The Household Cavalry, serving in Kosovo and guarding Buckingham Palace, to recording in a Los Angeles music studio.
+How did James Blunt get from there to here?

 Although James was not one to rock the family boat, he didn't really think he was going to join the army -- it sort of crept up on him.
 Aged fourteen he just held the teenage conviction that he would have an interesting life -- maybe that's why he picked the guitar?
 Then again, maybe if he hadn't, he would have tripped over it.

 James Blunt went to University and studied Aerospace Manufacturing Engineering and Sociology, spending most lectures asleep on the floor at the back.
 In much the same way, he ended up in the army.
 In essence, one day he was sleeping off a hangover at the back of a sociology lecture hall and the next thing he knew he was in Kosovo with a gun and a guitar strapped to the side of a tank.

 To break up the super attenuated monotony, James would sometimes stroll through Serb villages wearing an East German cap singing, "All we are saying is give peace a chance".
 "We were peace-keepers at that point," he explained, shrugging helplessly.